tvtaerum/cGANs_housekeeping/README.md

 Once issues with dimensions and what is trainable are resolved, there are then problems where models suffer from model collapse when attempts are made to restart the cGAN.
 What happened?
 If you wish to continue executing the stream, rather than simply inspect weights, you need to handle the GAN model as a new instance using the loaded discriminator and generator models.
 After all, the GAN model is there only to make the discriminator and generator work together.

 Restarting a cGAN requires saving models and their optimizations in case they are required.
 When saving a model, the layers that get saved are those which are trainable.
 It's worth remembering that the discriminator model is set to trainable=False within the gan model.
-Needless to say, there are places in a stream where layers or models need to be fixed (set to trainable=False).
+Needless to say, there are places in a stream where layers or models need to be trainable=False.
 The following code fragment is required when saving the discriminator model:
 ```Python
 	filename = 'celeb/results/generator_model_dis%03d.h5' % (epoch+1)
 	d_model.trainable = True